Muadh-Adekunle-Monsuru/400L-Notes/Second Semester/CPS 410/Computer System Performance Evaluation.md

 > SPE transforms performance from an afterthought to a central pillar of system design and development.

----

-Likely Examination Questions
-1a)  What is computer system performance Evaluation 1b) Highlight and explain the types of performance evaluation that you know 1c) What are the insights being provided by computer performance evaluation 1d) Draw system performance evaluation process flow and explain the steps involved

-2a) What are the performance evaluation metrics and explain those metrics, 2b) Highlight the types of workloads and explain 3
-2c) Explain the techniques involved in workload characterization 2d) What do you understand by queuing theory and explain its types

-3a) How can we use queuing theory to solve a network model to find the average number in the system (W), average time in the system(L) and utilization(p). (hint: )
-3b) What are the advantage and disadvantage of simulation based performance evaluation on the idea of monte carlos simulation 3c) Highlight the techniques involved in measuring based performance evaluation under a real operating condition, using monitoring tools and log
-3d) What are the steps involved in discrete event simulation

-4a) What are performance measuring tools and highlight the tools with examples 4b) Why do we need profiling tools in performance evaluation 4c) How can we carry out web performance evaluation 4d) What are the needed metrics that can be used for web server evaluation

-5a) Ecommerce site are more complex that static web servers, What are those things involved for the site evaluation: <mark style="background: #ABF7F7A6;">user session, thirdpart</mark>
-5b) What are the eccomerce performance metrics you know and explain 3 5c) What are the best practice for web and ecommerce performance evaluation 5d) Performance-driven design ensure that system architecture and device choices are made with perfocmance objectives in mind, what are those objectives

-6a) What are the type of test that are involved in continuous performance testing 6b) What are the benefit of software performance engineering 6c) Draw and explain the SPE life-cycle embded in sdlc 6d) Why do we need performance modeling in spe, (software performance engineering)

----
 ## Software Performance Metrics
 SPE: Is a method or procedure in building system software that will meet performance metrics or objectives Performance driven design is an architecture being used to: